-The River School’s Parent-Infant Program is a free resource for families of children diagnosed with hearing loss, ages birth to three.
-Parents, along with their infants and toddlers, meet each week at The River School for an hour.
-Parents learn about issues relating to hearing loss and share experiences with other families in similar situations, while the children engage in fun, language-stimulating activities.
+The River School’s Parent-Infant Program is a free resource for families of children diagnosed with hearing loss, ages birth to three years.
+Parents, along with their infants and toddlers, meet each week to learn about issues relating to hearing loss and share experiences with other families in similar situations, while the children engage in fun, language-stimulating activities.
 We embrace all communication options and strive to discuss topics that interest and support families.

 The Parent-Infant Program provides:

 - Activities to stimulate language development

 - Information on listening technology (cochlear implants, hearing aids, etc.), communication choices and community resources

 The program is facilitated by a multi-disciplinary team with training in speech-language pathology, early childhood education and development, deaf education, audiology and psychology.